ghyhm/hitrate-report/README.md

 We can add search on website to know when a particular website have high hit rates.

 Currently it is fixed to those top 5.
 We can make it dynamic for user to choose showing top 5 or top 10 for example.

+3. Cucumber Test

+The way for writting cucumber tests is shown in the feature file hitrate-report/src/test/resources/searchHitrate.feature.
+However, the actual implementation for each test steps are not done yet.